Rangi42/polishedcrystal/FEATURES.md

 * Falkner is in Dark Cave, encouraging you to beat Sprout Tower first.
 * Photographing your Pokémon at the Cianwood Photo Studio once a day now makes it happier, like haircuts or massages.
 (No more GameBoy Printer support.)
 * The Mystery Gift girl in Goldenrod Dept. Store gives you a random Berry once a day.
 (No more Mystery Gift support.)
+* The Poké Seer is replaced by the Stats Judge.
 * Lt.
 Surge's electric fences are back.
 * Celadon Dept. Store now has a TV Game floor and a Home Decor wing.
 * Revised in-game trades.